Chip & Joanna Gaines Have Taken The Next Step To Royalty By Purchasing A Historic Castle

-Chip and Joanna Gaines are considered royalty of the home improvement business, but now it is getting real fast.
-They have just purchased a 129-year-old castle in Waco, Texas, and as you may have guessed, it’s a definite fixer upper.
+Chip and Joanna Gaines are considered royalty within the home improvement business, and now they have the digs to prove it.
+They have just purchased a 129-year-old castle in Waco, Texas, and as you may have guessed, it’s a definite fixer-upper.

-The HGTV stars had reportedly been eyeing this 6,700-square-foot property for some time now, even making several attempts to buy it from the current owner.
+The HGTV stars had reportedly been eying this 6,700-square-foot property for some time now, even making several attempts to buy it from the current owner.
 The Cottonland Castle is located in the Castle Heights neighborhood.
-According to the sign that sits out front in the yard, the stone building started in 1890 by John Tennant and has had many owners since then.
-It has sat vacant for 20 years now and is quite run down, as seen in photos provided by The Daily Mail.
+According to the sign that sits in the front yard, the stone building was built in 1890 by John Tennant, and has had many owners since then.
+It has sat vacant for 20 years now, and is quite run down, as seen in photos provided by The Daily Mail.

-Magnolia spokesman, John Marsicano, confirmed in a statement that Chip and Joanna Gaines are the proud new owners of the historic castle.
+Magnolia Realty spokesman, John Marsicano, confirmed in a statement that Chip and Joanna Gaines are the proud new owners of the historic castle.
 He also explained that they do have definite plans to renovate.

 “The property is an iconic piece of Waco’s history and while specific plans have not yet been determined, one thing is for certain: their efforts will focus on fully completing the home’s long overdue and well deserved restoration.”

 The listing was set at $425,000, but there has not been an official confirmation on exactly how much the final sale was.
-The three-story building has a total of eight fireplaces, a library and a sun room where you can view the swimming pool and cabana.
-The Honduran mahogany woodwork captures the beauty on the inside, as well as the pink granite fireplace.
+The three-story building has a total of eight fireplaces, a library, and a sun room where you can view the swimming pool and cabana.
+The Honduran mahogany woodwork captures the beauty on the inside, as does the pink granite fireplace.

 The 6,700-square-foot Cottonland Castle is nestled along Austin Avenue.
 The historic building is back on the market after it was purchased in 2014. #WeekendWacoUpdate #CottonlandCastle #AustinAvenue #ForSale #WacoRealEstatehttps://t.co/sz4ayYTrI3 pic.twitter.com/s6txIPIrDp